DavidZajicek/holbertonschool-shell/basics/README.md

-11-lists - list all files in the current and parent directories, and the /boot directory 12-file_type - print the type of the file /tmp/iamafile 13-symbolic_link - Create a symbolic link to /bin/ls named __ls__ in the current working directory
+11-lists - list all files in the current and parent directories, and the /boot directory 12-file_type - print the type of the file /tmp/iamafile 13-symbolic_link - Create a symbolic link to /bin/ls named __ls__ in the current working directory 14-copy_html - Copy all updated and new html files into the parent directory fo the current working directory